suerion/AutomatedWorkcarts/README.md

 }
 ```

+- `MaxConductors` -- The maximum number of conductors allowed on the map at once.
+Set to `-1` for no limit.
 - `DefaultSpeed` -- Default speed to use when a workcart starts being automated.
   - Allowed values: `"Rev_Hi"` | `"Rev_Med"` | `"Rev_Lo"` | `"Zero"` | `"Fwd_Lo"` | `"Fwd_Med"` | `"Fwd_Hi"`.
   - This value is ignored if the workcart is on a trigger that specifies speed.